taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Eireena: **"But then The Burning happened, and everyone we feared much abandoned us anyway, on a planet that *they'd* trashed."**

-Serena: **"Until they came back to demand food, and fuel, and whatever the hell they want...not much has changed."**
+Serena: **"Until they came back to demand food, fuel, and whatever the hell they wanted...not much has changed."**

 Eireena pulls back a tapestry, which, to a naive eye looks no different from any of the other wall tapestries in terms of its function.
 But behind this tapestry is another small room.
 Inside is a tall wooden dresser.
 Eireena holds the tapestry open and gestures everyone inside before her.